How to Read a Peptide COA — and Spot a Fake One (2026)

 Each analytical method answers a different question, which is why a real COA carries more than one.

-| Section | What it proves | Fake/weak-COA tell | | --- | --- | --- | | HPLC purity | How much of the vial is the intended peptide vs impurities | A bare "99%" with no chromatogram image | | Mass spec (MS) | The molecule is the right peptide (correct molecular weight) | No MS data at all — purity without identity | | Lot / batch number | The document describes YOUR vial, not a generic sample | Missing, or the same number on every product | | Testing lab name + date | The analysis is real and traceable | Unnamed lab, no date, or an unverifiable name |
+| Section | What it proves | Fake/weak-COA tell | | --- | --- | --- | | HPLC purity | How much of the vial is the intended peptide vs impurities | A bare "99%" with no chromatogram image | | Mass spec (MS) | The molecule is the right peptide (correct molecular weight) | No MS data at all — purity without identity | | Lot / batch number | The document describes YOUR vial, not a generic sample | Missing, or the same number on every product | | Testing lab name + date | The analysis is real and traceable | Unnamed lab, no date, or an unverifiable name | | HPLC method parameters | The gradient, solvent, wavelength, and reference standard used | Missing or generic ("standard methods") |

 How can I tell if a peptide COA is fake?